php-dev-br/laravel-doc-pt-br/installation.md

 Alternatively, you may also install Laravel by issuing the Composer `create-project` command in your terminal:

-    composer create-project --prefer-dist laravel/laravel blog "5.3.*"
+    composer create-project --prefer-dist laravel/laravel blog "5.2.*"

-#### Local Development Server

-If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the `serve` Artisan command.
-This command will start a development server at `http://localhost:8000`:

-    php artisan serve

-Of course, more robust local development options are available via [Homestead](homestead.md) and [Valet](valet.md).

 <a name="configuration"></a>
 ### Configuration

-#### Public Directory

-After installing Laravel, you should configure your web server's document / web root to be the `public` directory.
-The `index.php` in this directory serves as the front controller for all HTTP requests entering your application.
+After installation, you should configure your application's document / web root to the `public` directory.

-#### Configuration Files

 All of the configuration files for the Laravel framework are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.